hjnowakowski/alexa-airly/README.md

   </a>
 </p>

-> AWS Lambda function that acts as a backend for Alexa Skill that provides information air pollution.
-It's based on device's (alexa) location.
+> AWS Lambda function that acts as a backend for Alexa Skill that provides information about air pollution.
+It's based on current device's (alexa) location.

 ## Prerequisites

+* AWS account
 * AWS CLI provided by Amazon
 * NPM